 What is your English teaching experience?
-What motivates you to gain experience teaching English online?
-Will teaching English online be a casual gig to supplement beer money, a long-term career you want to develop, or something in-between?
+What motivates you to gain experience in freelance teaching?
+Will your online English tutoring job be a side hustle to supplement beer money, a long-term career you want to develop, or something in-between?

-For newbies looking to snag a gig teaching English online, my advice is to apply to some, if not all, of the companies on my list and see what comes of it.
-I realize that you are limited if 1. you don’t have a Bachelors degree and 2. if you are not from the USA (as many of the top companies featured in this article require one or both).
+For newbies looking to snag a solid teaching gig, my advice is to apply to some, if not all, of the companies on my list and see what comes of it.
+I realize that some may be limited if a) they don't have a Bachelors degree and b) are not from the USA (as many of the top companies featured in this article require one or both).

 In any case, it never hurts to try.
 Put yourself out there.
-Give teaching English online an honest go and see what comes of it.
+Try being an online English teacher honestly and see what comes of it.
 You never know where an opportunity may lead unless you try.

 Final Thoughts on Teaching English Online